gopherjs/gopherjs/README.md

 GopherJS compiles Go code ([golang.org](http://golang.org/)) to pure JavaScript code.
 Its main purpose is to give you the opportunity to write front-end code in Go which will still run in all browsers.
 Give GopherJS a try on the [GopherJS Playground](http://gopherjs.github.io/playground/).

 ### What is supported?
 Nearly everything, including Goroutines ([compatibility table](doc/packages.md)).
-Performance it quite good in most cases, see [HTML5 game engine benchmark](http://ajhager.github.io/enj/).
+Performance is quite good in most cases, see [HTML5 game engine benchmark](http://ajhager.github.io/enj/).

 ### Installation and Usage
 Get or update GopherJS and dependencies with: